 - The training and placement of university students as professionals in the criminal and juvenile justice systems.

-To date, UCJC has conducted over 60 studies of the criminal justice system.
+To date, UCJC has conducted over 80 studies of the criminal and juvenile justice systems.
 These studies have assisted decision-makers within our state as they develop policy and statutes to govern the criminal justice system.

-The Center is funded through a combination of federally-funded grants, state and county funds provided by participating criminal justice and social service agencies, and foundation resources provided by the William R. Bireley Foundation.
+The Center is funded through a combination of federal grants, state and county funds provided by participating criminal justice and social service agencies, and foundation resources provided by the William R. Bireley Foundation.

 UCJC is authorized by the Utah State Board of Regents as a collaboration among the University of Utah College of Law, College of Social and Behavioral Science, and College of Social Work.